Continuing healthcare

 The occupational therapist can provide solutions such as:

-• Recommending major structural changes to your home to your local district or borough council.
+• recommending major structural changes to your home to your local district or borough council.

 The occupational therapist will use your adult care assessment and help with the planning process.